msaelices/ultibot/README.md

 # Ultibot

-Ultimate Frisbee Chatbot, made with langchain and the GPT LLM
+Ultimate Frisbee Chatbot, made with langchain and the GPT LLM, using Pinecone as the Vector storage

 ## Set-up